Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 The plugin tests can be run with "cargo test -- --nocapture".
 Normally, Rust does not print logs when running tests, but with the nocapture flag, this behavior can be disabled.
-In @plugin-test-output-success an output of the plugin test can be seen. @plugin-test-output-fail shows how the output looks like if a test has failed.
+In @plugin-test-output-success an output of the plugin test can be seen. @plugin-test-output-fail shows what the output looks like if a test has failed.

 #columns(